- I continue to hear that some consultants and coders don’t agree with reporting a problem oriented visit with welcome

-If the physician/NP/PA treats and documents an acute or chronic problem during the same encounter as a wellness visit, bill both a Welcome to Medicare or Wellness Visit on the same day (hereafter referred to in shorthand as “wellness visits”).
+If the physician/NP/PA treats and documents and manages an acute or chronic problem during the same encounter as a wellness visit, bill both a Welcome to Medicare or Wellness Visit on the same day (hereafter referred to in shorthand as “wellness visits”).
 Reviewing significant, stable chronic problems counts.
 The note should show that the condition was reviewed and assessed, especially if there is no change in treatment.
 I do add a caveat: if the information about the chronic conditions is imported/copied from a prior note with barely an update, then don’t bill for the problem-oriented visit.

 Q: When a patient is scheduled for a follow up visit of several chronic conditions, is it allowed for the provider to separately bill Annual Wellness Visit performed on the same day?